Recidivism: Effect of education

-Institutions and Correctional Facilities
+Institutions and correctional facilities

 Across the United States 20% to 80% of incarcerated individuals have not earned a high school diploma or its equivalent.
 Thus, all U.S. prisons have basic and remedial education programs that are designed to provide incarcerated individuals with the opportunity to attain the knowledge and skills equivalent to a high school diploma.

 Some prisons offer vocational training.
 Vocational education directly prepares students for specific occupations rather than broad intellectual cultivation; common vocational training programs can include carpentry, electrical work, landscaping, office services, and welding.
 Correctional facilities can offer reading and writing groups.
 This form of education is meant to use literature and writing as a form of therapy and can be referred to as "bibliotherapy".
 Such programs can encourage interpersonal skills and social engagement within incarcerated individuals.

 Degree-granting education programs are another form of educational opportunity available in correctional facilities.
 These programs are typically offered by institutions with well-established academic reputations, many of which are listed in the National Directory of Higher Education in Prison Programs.
 These institutions work to ensure that incarcerated students receive the same level of educational quality as their on-campus counterparts.
 Despite being a powerful tool for reducing recidivism, these programs remain uncommon in prisons due to financial and institutional constraints.

 Mental disorders

 Psychopaths may have a markedly distorted sense of the potential consequences of their actions, not only for others, but also for themselves.
-They do not, for example, deeply recognize the risk of being caught, disbelieved or injured as a result of their behaviour.
+They do not, for example, deeply recognize the risk of being caught, disbelieved or injured as a result of their behavior.
 However, numerous studies and recent large-scale meta-analysis cast serious doubt on claims made about the ability of psychopathy ratings to predict who will offend or respond to treatment.

 In 2002, Carmel stated that the term recidivism is often used in the psychiatric and mental health literature to mean "rehospitalization", which is problematic because the concept of recidivism generally refers to criminal reoffense.
 Carmel reviewed the medical literature for articles with recidivism (vs. terms like rehospitalization) in the title and found that articles in the psychiatric literature were more likely to use the term recidivism with its criminological connotation than articles in the rest of medicine, which avoided the term.
 Carmel suggested that "as a means of decreasing stigmatization of psychiatric patients, we should avoid the word 'recidivism' when what we mean is 'rehospitalization.
-A 2016 followup by Peirson argued that "public policy makers and leaders should be careful to not misuse the word and unwittingly stigmatize persons with mental illness and substance use disorders".
+A 2016 follow-up by Peirson argued that "public policy makers and leaders should be careful to not misuse the word and unwittingly stigmatize persons with mental illness and substance use disorders".